 - State Quota

 Any student who has successfully qualified NEET can claim seats under the All India Quota which reserves 15% of the total seats.
-In addition, students can also avail seats under State Quota, from their respective states which reserves 85% of the total seats.
+In addition, students can also avail themselves seats under State Quota, from their respective states which reserve 85% of the total seats.
 Through NEET, seats can be availed in these quotas.

 No Attempt limit

 With the introduction of new rules remaining intact, there is no upper limit on the number of times a student can attempt NEET, which only takes a medical aspirant closer to his medical ambitions.
 However, the age limit criterion must be fulfilled.
-This is a major advantage, as a candidate does not have to compromise any more for pursuing medicine.
+This is a major advantage, as a candidate does not have to compromise anymore for pursuing medicine.